 I got an installment loan through Balance Credit.
 Now what?

 Once you’ve read and understood the terms and conditions of your loan, stick to your payment schedule.
-If you miss a payment, you’re subject to a late payment fee.
+If you miss a payment, you may be subject to a late payment fee.
 If you’re having trouble making a payment, contact Balance Credit at (855) 942-2526 or email email@example.com — Balance Credit be willing to work out an arrangement that can better get you back on track.

 Balance Credit is a reputable lender that can provide quick funding to people in a bind.
 You don’t necessarily need to be employed, and you could potentially borrow up to $5,000.
 Just remember that the states it services are limited, and always read the full contract before you sign to make sure you know exactly how much your laon will cost.

 Even if you aren’t employed, you may still qualify if you receive income from

 Social Security benefits